lsst/dp1_lsst_io/docs/processing/moving/index.rst

 The pipeline will deliver
 Daily Data Products for Solar System objects in the form of four catalogs:
-``SSObject``, ``SSSource``, ``DIASource``, and ``MPCORB``, which are described in the :doc:`DP0.3 Data Products </data-products-dp0-3/index>` documentation and the `Data Products Definition Document <https://lse-163.lsst.io>`_ (DPDD).
+``SSObject``, ``SSSource``, ``DIASource``, and ``MPCORB``, which are described in the :doc:`/products/index` documentation and the
+`Data Products Definition Document <https://lse-163.lsst.io>`_ (DPDD).
 The Solar System Processing pipeline is illustrated in the infographic provided above.
-For more information on the moving object tracklet linking and orbit fitting algorithm, see the :doc:`HelioLinC3D Tracklet Linking and Orbit Fitting software package </data-products-dp0-3/heliolinc3d-tracklet-linking-orbit-fitting>` page.
+For more information on the moving object tracklet linking and orbit fitting algorithm, see the relevant section below.

 The Solar System Processing pipeline steps
 ------------------------------------------